In-Person Mass Updates

 Georgia COVID-19 Pandemic Business Safety Act

-The Georgia Legislature recently passed a new law called the “Georgia COVID-19 Pandemic Business Safety Act,” which took effect on August 7.
+The Georgia Legislature passed a law called the “Georgia COVID-19 Pandemic Business Safety Act,” which took effect on August 7.
 This law provides that a business or institution can receive certain limited immunity from possible civil liability to third-party visitors to your premises if the company posts certain signage.
 The language does not impact possible claims by employees who might get infected at work (as that issue would be assessed under the workers compensation system).

 During this difficult time, we thank you for continuing to support our church.
 For your convenience, we do offer online giving.
 Visit our Giving page for more information including other contribution options such as setting up a recurring payment from your bank account, or mailing your contribution directly to the church (2443 Mount Vernon Road, Dunwoody, GA 30338).
 Your continued support is greatly appreciated!